40-4/Sakuya/README.md

 To make your command work, you need to respective your `SakuyaCommand` resource to the `SakuyaCLI`'s command array variable.

 If you have any questions, feel free to open new github Issue!

+This projects uses images from [BootstrapIcons](https://icons.getbootstrap.com/), licenced under the MIT license.